idlv75/hello-world-war/README.md

 Hello World!
-(WAR-style)
+(Java CI Flow)
 ===============

-This is the simplest possible Java webapp for testing servlet container deployments.
-It should work on any container and requires no other dependencies or configuration.
+This is a simple Maven project that:
+- builds a WAR file
+- deploys the WAR file to a docker image
+- implements a simple Jenkins DSL Release Flow.

 Environment Setup
 ===============